 As a response to the 2008-2009 global financial crisis and as a supportive measure to preserve the general stability in Qatar's banking sector, Qatar has provided financial support to its financial sector.
 During the first quarter of 2009 and in 2010 and 2011, the QIA began making direct capital injections into Qatar's commercial banking sector through the planned purchase in equity of ownership interests of up to 20.0 per cent. in all domestic banks listed on the QSE, excluding QNB.
 In addition, on 9 March 2009, the Government declared that in order to further support Qatar's banking sector, the State would purchase a portion of the investment portfolios of seven of the nine domestic banks listed on the QSE.
 These purchases were completed on 22 March 2009 at a total purchase price of approximately QR6.5 billion (U.S.\$1.8 billion).
 A significant portion of this investment portfolio purchase programme has been used by the Government to purchase QNB's investment portfolio by reference to QNB's market share of bank exposure to listed equities in Qatar.
-In an effort to further boost liquidity and encourage lending, in early September 2009, the State offered to buy a portion of the real estate portfolios and investments with a total ceiling amount of QR15.5 billion (U.S.\$4.3 billion).
+In an effort to further boost liquidity and encourage lending, in early September 2009, the State offered to buy a portion of the real estate portfolios and investments of nine domestic commercial banks at a sale price equivalent to the net book value of such portfolios and investments with a total ceiling amount of QR15.5 billion (U.S.\$4.3 billion).
 QNB took part in this real estate portfolio purchase programme offered by the Government, receiving a portion of that amount by reference to its market share of bank exposure to real estate in Qatar.